aws-samples/generative-ai-marketing-portal/README.md

 ```

 2. If you used Cloud9 for deployment, destroy the Cloud9 instance by opening the [Cloud9 console](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2) and clicking on Delete.
-3. Delete the S3 CloudfrontLogsBucket if you no longer need access to the Cloudfront Log.

 ### [OPTIONAL] Deploy Solution Version for Amazon Personalize